-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap
+- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap, therefore widening the gap between the child and their peers.

-This may include progress in areas other than attainment, for example, social needs.
+This may include progress in areas other than attainment, for example, social communication needs or sensory or physical needs.